Price: $699 (starting)

 The Apple Mac mini with M1 processor is the first desktop to get Apple Silicon, with the Apple M1 chip replacing the Intel Core i3 and Core i5 CPUs offered on past models.
 It's tough being the first to get new hardware, but the littlest Mac is more than up to the job.

 When Apple announced it was going to switch the Mac family of laptops and desktops away from Intel in favor of Apple's own processing hardware, there was some understandable doubt as to whether Apple could actually offer an alternative to the long-dominant Intel.
 But as our Mac mini with M1 review will show – like the MacBook Air with M1 review did on the laptop side – this is a new and exciting era for both Apple and industry competition.
-Apple's tiny powerhouse desktop is back, and the all-new, all-different Mac mini is arguably the best it's ever been.
+The all-new, all-different Mac mini is arguably the best it's ever been, and one of the best mini PCs — and one of the best computers period — you can buy.
+In fact, it's so good that it won the award for best mini PC in our Tom's Guide Awards 2021.

 Mac mini with M1 review: Design